-The Leila robot will send vaccination appointments to those who have left their contact details in random by each age group at a time during May–Au
+The Leila robot will send vaccination appointments to those who have left their contact details in random at a time during May–August.

 In order to prevent coronavirus from spreading, it is essential that children who are ill do not attend day care or school.